BirdeeHub/tomlua/README.md

 ---@module 'tomlua.meta'
 local tomlua = require("tomlua")

--- you can call it like a function and get a copy of the library with a new options table local tomlua2 = tomlua {
+-- you can call it like a function and get a fresh copy of the library with a new options table local tomlua2 = tomlua {
     -- causes keys that parse as lua integers to be interpreted as integer keys -- unless they were enclosed in "" or ''